bourdin/mef90/INSTALL.md

 The version of sowing included in this patched version of petsc requires a recent version of gcc and will not compile with the intel compiler, which is why one needs to explicitly specify the path of a recent gcc.

 #### On a macOS system with gcc 10.2 (tested on intel-based macOS catalina and big sur)
 The version of boost included with petsc-3.3 does not compile with the system clang compilers, hence using a version of MPI compiled with the system C++ compiler (such as the one from homebrew) is not possible.
-Instead, it is recommended to let pets compile its own version of MPICH using gcc.
+Instead, it is recommended to let petsc compile its own version of MPICH using gcc.

 The `autoconf automake cmake gcc make` packages need to be installed (with homebrew for instance):